 My investigative report disclosed grave shortcomings in the India’s healthcare policies; an investigation revealed that ‘Pradhan Mantri Fasal Bima Yojana’, known as PMFBY , the flagship crop insurance scheme helped both public and private insurance companies to profiteer by as much as ₹118 billion.
 I conducted a brief investigation into Vyapam Scam.
 My latest investigative report fact-checks the lack of transparency in IICC Dwarka project, which reveals that ‘the ongoing phase-1 of the mega plan to host the global summit in 2022 saw a budget hike of 45.82% while, in toto, the project seemed to be lagging.’

 You can browse all of my blogs and journalistic articles and peer-reviewed research on Contently.

-In 2019, I, along with my friend Aditya Tripathi, launched The Buoy.
+In 2019, I co-developed The Buoy.
 Under this uniquely conceptualised initiative, India Untouched—an archive of socioeconomically marginalised Indians—was furthered.
 Previously, I also contributed stock photos for Getty Images for a very brief period of time.